John en Marsha

-A spin-off from the series, John en Shirley, aired on ABS-CBN in 2006 with Dolphy and Maricel Soriano reprising their roles from the original series.
+John en Marsha (John and Marsha) is a Philippine television sitcom series broadcast by KBS/RPN/New Vision 9.
+Directed by Ading Fernando, Al Quinn and Apollo Arellano, it stars Dolphy, Nida Blanca, Rolly Quizon, Dely Atay-Atayan and Maricel Soriano.
+It aired from November 22, 1973 to 1978.
+The series returned from July 25, 1980 to March 19, 1990.

 Plot

 Marsha Jones marries the impoverished John Puruntong, much to the dismay of her wealthy mother, Doña Delilah.
-The latter often pays a visit to their house along with her serving-maid Matutina.
+The latter often pays a visit to their house along with her serving-maid Matutina (played by comedienne Evelyn Bontogon).
 When money was needed, she would tell Matutina to go sweep peso bills off the floor.

 Despite this, John rejects all the financial assistance Doña Delilah offers his family, resulting in a hilarious exchange of insults between the two.
 The show usually ends with Doña Delilah screaming her catchphrase "Kaya ikaw, John, magsumikap ka!" ("Therefore, John, you must work hard!") to insult John's capability as the father of the household.
 They end up making amends, giving each other abrupt hugs with Doña Delilah exclaiming "Peace, man!"